ThomasWorkOnline/Quark/README.md

 # Quark

 Quark is a 3D game engine in early development inspired by Hazel Game Engine.
+Designed for learning purposes.
-Currently supports Windows.
-Support for Mac and Linux might not work as expected.
+Currently only supports Windows.
+Compatibility for Mac and Linux is not guaranteed.
 Official support for Linux and macOS is on it's way!

-Quark is an API available to develop 2D and 3D applications.

 # Installation & Setup